Gleoman/makers-bnb/README.md

 So that I can receive payment for a space
 I want to be able to accept payment through Stripe
 ```

-## Usage

-Create two databases, dwellbnb_test and dwellbnb_development.

-To run the email confirmation feature You need will need to provide your own api key by environment variables called MAILGUN_API_KEY and MAILGUN_DOMAIN_NAME